openlookeng/hetu-core/hetu-docs/en/security/built-in-system-access-control.md

 - `user` (optional): regex to match against user name.
 Defaults to `.*`.
 - `allow` (required): boolean indicating whether a user has access to the catalog

-**Note**
+**Note**:

-*By default, all users have no access to update the node state info.
-You can override this behavior by adding a rule.*
+By default, all users have no access to update the node state info.
+You can override this behavior by adding a rule.

 For example, if you want to allow only the user `admin` and `alice` to update the node state, and deny all other access, you can use the following rules: